SMerrony/keypadder/docs/ConfigurationGuide.md

-# Writing Configuration Files for Keypadder
+# Writing Configuration Files for Keypadder <!-- omit in toc -->
 Keypadder requires a [TOML](https://toml.io/) configuration ("conf") file to be specified when it is launched (via the `--config` option).

 The conf file tells Keypadder what port number it should run on, and describes the layout and function of each keypad tab.